phoenixnap/rancher-vsphere-terraform-script/README.md

   <a href="http://phoenixnap.com/kb">Knowledge Base</a>
 </p>

+## Notes:

-## This repo includes code that lets you:
+This repo includes code that lets you:

 1. Enable cluster_auth_endpont to extract the kubeconfig for this particular cluster instead of using Rancher kubeconfig to access all of them at once.
 2. Specify the Kubernetes version you would like to run.